Archduke Otto Franz of Austria

 Otto Franz’s son Karl I, the last Emperor of Austria; Credit – Wikipedia

 Karl and his father were as different as night and day.
-Raised with a very religious upbringing by his pious mother Maria Josepha, upon marrying Princess Zita of Bourbon-Parma, also a very devout Roman Catholic, Karl told her, “Now, we must help each other to get to Heaven.”
+Karl was raised with a very religious upbringing by his pious mother Maria Josepha.
+Upon marrying Princess Zita of Bourbon-Parma, also a very devout Roman Catholic, Karl told her, “Now, we must help each other to get to Heaven.”
 Karl was beatified on October 3, 2004, by Pope John Paul II, and he is known as Blessed Karl of Austria.
 Beatification is the third of four steps toward sainthood in the Roman Catholic Church.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.